Alexey1Gavrilov/drive-constructor-site/help/applications/pump/index.md

 where ` P ` is in ` kW ` , ` g ` is gravity ( ` g = 9.81 m/s^2 ` ), ` rho ` is density of the [pumped fluid](fluidDensity.html) in ` (kg) / m^3 ` , ` eta ` is [efficiency](ratedEfficiency.html) of the pump,  ` h ` is [head](head.html) in ` m ` and [flow](flow.html) in ` m^3 / h  ` .

-Full list of parameters of a pump used in *Drive Constructor*:
+Full list of all parameters used in *Drive Constructor* for pumps:

 * [Type](type.html)
 * [Head](head.html)